 They are standing up and holding shopping bags in each hand.
 Sandra is talking and Becky is listening.
 I would like a simple background.

 I read your price rules and I believe I will be paying $55 dollars for the commission.
 Please correct me if I'm wrong.

 After writing so many commission write ups/descriptions, I developed a useful writing strategy.
 First, I outline the details of the character's face and then I begin to describe what they look like from the neck down.
 From head to toe, I fill in details about what each section of their body looks like.
 You can use this idea or reverse it, by starting at the feet and working upwards.
 Whatever works for you is what's best.

 Tip #7: Find Good Reference Pictures

 Your commission write up/description should also mention/contain references pictures for the artist.
 A picture is worth a thousand words.
 Reference pictures serve as better cues for the artist than a phrase or a giant paragraph of words.

-Subjects of the picture Rachel Grey and Polaris (Marvel X-Men)
+Subjects of the picture – Rachel Grey and Polaris (X-Men, Marvel Comics)

 Rachel is casually posing on the right side of the picture with Polaris on the left side of the picture.
 This is a close up of the two characters.
 Polaris is sitting at the edge of her bed and her hands are resting on the bed.
 Rachel is two feet away, standing, and facing forward.